GwenP88/holbertonschool-shell/basics/README.md

-# Module « Basics » – Shell Scripting
+# Module “Basics” – Shell Scripting

-Ce dossier regroupe les premiers exercices du module **Shell** de la formation **Holberton School**.
+This folder contains the first exercises of the **Shell** module of the **Holberton School** course.

-Il constitue l’introduction aux commandes Unix et à la manipulation du système de fichiers via le terminal.
+It serves as an introduction to Unix commands and file system manipulation via the terminal.

 ---

-## Présentation
+## Overview

-Le but de cette série d’exercices est d’apprendre à se repérer et à agir dans un environnement Linux à l’aide du shell Bash.
+The goal of this series of exercises is to learn how to navigate and interact within a Linux environment using the Bash shell.

-Ces exercices posent les bases nécessaires à la compréhension du fonctionnement du système et à l’écriture de scripts automatisés.
+These exercises lay the necessary foundation for understanding how the system works and for writing automated scripts.

-Chaque fichier de ce dossier correspond à un exercice précis demandé par la formation.
+Each file in this folder corresponds to a specific exercise required by the course.

 ---

-## Objectifs pédagogiques
+## Learning Objectives

-À l’issue de ce module, l’étudiant doit être capable de :
+Upon completion of this module, students should be able to:

-- Naviguer dans une arborescence Linux avec les commandes de base (`pwd`, `ls`, `cd`, etc.).
+- Navigate a Linux directory tree using basic commands (`pwd`, `ls`, `cd`, etc.).

-- Créer, déplacer, copier et supprimer des fichiers et répertoires.
+- Create, move, copy, and delete files and directories.

-- Distinguer les différents types de fichiers et comprendre les liens symboliques.
+- Distinguish between different file types and understand symbolic links.

-- Gérer les droits d’accès et comprendre la notion de permissions.
+- Manage access rights and understand the concept of permissions.

-- Rédiger des scripts Bash simples respectant les conventions Holberton (Betty linter).
+- Write simple Bash scripts that adhere to Holberton conventions (Betty linter).

 ---

-## Contenu du dossier
+## Folder contents

 basics/
 ├── 0-current_working_directory